epics-modules/autosave/docs/autoSaveRestore.md

 Autosave also contains a facility, called *configMenu*, for creating, saving, finding, restoring, and verifying IOC configurations (that is, sets of PV values). configMenu is roughly comparable to the EPICS Backup and Restore Tool, BURT, but it uses autosave files, and is driven by EPICS PVs, so it can be used manually, by software clients, and by other IOC code.

 Autosave also contains a facility, called *autosaveBuild*, to generate autosave-request files as part of the operation of the EPICS functions dbLoadRecords() and dbLoadTemplate().
-This facility requires EPICS 3.14.12.5 or later, or an earlier version of 3.14 with a patch. <a name="Important nuances"></a>
+This facility requires EPICS 3.14.12.5 or later, or an earlier version of 3.14 with a patch.

 - - - - - -